Skip to content

 Post Mortems

 We have a post mortem process in place for incidents.
-We review incidents within 48 hours of their occurrence and write a post mortem document that is shared with the team.
+We prepare a post-mortem for all incidents within 48 hours of their occurrence.
 We use these post mortems to improve our systems and processes.
 We do not currently share our post mortems publicly, although we are considering doing so in the future.

 Data Privacy